Our favourite sightseeing and eco escapes

 If you’re into history and cultural preservation, you’ll be interested in the work of the National Trust (nationaltrust.tt, 225-4750/277-6105).
 In addition to their mandate to preserve buildings of historical importance (churches and cathedrals, mosques, mandirs, colonial-era mansions and estates, museums, and much more), they also arrange heritage tours, lectures, exhibitions, and film screenings to promote awareness and appreciation.

-CATHEDRAL OF THE IMMACULATE CONCEPTION (Catholic)
+CATHEDRAL OF THE IMMACULATE CONCEPTION (PORT OF SPAIN)

-CATHEDRAL OF THE HOLY TRINITY (Anglican)
+CATHEDRAL OF THE HOLY TRINITY (PORT OF SPAIN)

-HOLY ROSARY CHURCH (Catholic)
+HOLY ROSARY CHURCH (Catholic, Port of Spain)

 Also undergoing restoration works, this Gothic revival church near the eastern end of Park Street dates back to 1866.
 Like the Cathedral downtown, its stained glass is absolutely stunning.

-THE “MAGNIFICENT SEVEN”
+“MAGNIFICENT SEVEN” (PORT OF SPAIN)

-THE NATIONAL MUSEUM & ART GALLERY
+NATIONAL MUSEUM & ART GALLERY (PORT OF SPAIN)

 Headquartered on upper Frederick Street, the Museum houses new collections, retrospectives of the island’s major artists (including the works of 19th-century artist Jean-Michel Cazabon), period installations, mineral and marine displays, ethnic artefacts, and the Sports Foundation Gallery.
 The Museum has small branches in Fort San Andres (South Quay), and the Museum of the T&T Police Service (Old Police Headquarters on St Vincent Street).
 Admission is free, and guided tours are available.
 Open Tuesday–Saturday • nmag.gov.tt, 623-5941/0339